 Selecting a realtor can be another potential area of conflict.
 It’s crucial to choose a realtor who understands the sensitive nature of the situation and can navigate the process impartially, ensuring that both parties’ interests are considered fairly.

-Another option that would avoid realtor commissions and deal with showings of the house is to sell your house directly to a “We buy houses in Atlanta, GA” company.
+Another option that would avoid realtor commissions and deal with showings of the house is to sell your house directly to a “We buy houses Knoxville” company.

 The main goal of these companies is to help homeowners quickly sell their homes without having to deal with traditional selling methods, such as listing on the market and working with a realtor.
 This can be an appealing option for divorcing couples looking for a quick and hassle-free solution.